What cardio to lose weight?

 So, we have different cardio choices that will depend primarily on you, your pace, and the type of effort you enjoy making, much more than the result it will bring.
 (Because an effort you enjoy, you repeat.
 And that’s precisely the real secret to progress.)

-HIIT (High-Intensity Interval Training) alternates intense efforts (85 to 95% of your maximum heart rate) and very short recovery phases.
+HIIT (High-Intensity Interval Training) alternates intense efforts (85 to 95% of your maximum heart rate) and very brief recovery phases.
 For example, the Tabata protocol requires 20 seconds of maximum effort followed by 10 seconds of rest, repeated 8 times.
-This is the kind of format often found in CrossFit⟧PH39⟧, a training method that heavily relies on interval work and intensity variation.
-These short but explosive sessions can include burpees, bike sprints, or chair climbs.
+This format is commonly found in CrossFit, a training method that heavily relies on interval work and intensity variation.
+These short but explosive sessions can include burpees, bike sprints, or step-ups.

-The major advantage of HIIT is the EPOC (Excess Post-exercise Oxygen Consumption) effect.
+The major advantage of HIIT is the EPOC effect (excess post-exercise oxygen consumption).
 Even after your workout, your metabolism remains activated for several hours, continuing to burn calories.
-It’s comparable to compound interest: you invest intense effort, and your body continues to “grow” this expenditure by burning even after the session.
+It’s comparable to compound interest: you invest intense effort, and your body continues to “grow” that expenditure by burning more after the session.
 (In short, you keep gaining even after you stop sweating.)

 A well-structured 20-minute workout can thus surpass a traditional cardio session in terms of total calorie expenditure.
-But beware: this type of effort requires a solid physical foundation and a true sense of regularity.
-The “miracle” 10-minute protocols seen online often don’t exceed 70% of maximum heart rate, limiting real fat-burning effects.
+But be careful: this type of effort requires a solid physical foundation and a true sense of regularity.
+The “miracle” 10-minute protocols you see online often don’t exceed 70% of maximum heart rate, limiting real fat-burning effects.

 LISS (Low-Intensity Steady State) maintains a moderate effort (60-70% of max heart rate) for 30 to 60 minutes.
 Inclined walking, breaststroke swimming, or cycling at a constant speed are concrete examples.

-Its advantage lies in its ease of integration into a routine.
-You can listen to a podcast while walking, watch a video while cycling leisurely, or follow a session after a weight training session for active recovery.
-Unlike HIIT, it doesn’t exhaust your nervous system, allowing for regular practice without the risk of overtraining.
+Its strength lies in its ease of integration into a routine.
+You can listen to a podcast while walking, watch a video while cycling leisurely, or follow up a weightlifting session with it for active recovery.
+Unlike HIIT, it doesn’t exhaust your nervous system, allowing for regular practice without risk of overtraining.

-By burning primarily fats rather than carbohydrates, LISS preserves your muscle mass.
+By primarily burning fat rather than carbohydrates, LISS preserves your muscle mass.
 A study shows it more effectively improves fat distribution in overweight individuals.
-However, it takes two to three times longer to reach a calorie expenditure equivalent to a HIIT session.
+However, it takes two to three times longer to achieve a calorie expenditure equivalent to a HIIT session.

 • Better suited for muscle preservation goals